subdavis/bikegroups.org/README.md

 # BikeGroups.org

 This is the fully open source repository for BikeGroups.org.

+You can read more about this project on the about page: https://www.notion.so/subdavis/About-BikeGroups-org-f04b4012659c495c8e7a539395e23b13

+## About the software

 It is a fully static application, meaning there is no backend server.
-The database is a public google calendar, which is compiled into JSON data.
+The database is a public google calendar, which is compiled into JSON data by scheduled github action.

 ## Running data compilation

-This repository is designed to work with a specific google calendar.
-You can subscribe to it directly if you want to use it without my website.
+This repository is designed to work with a google calendar.
+You can subscribe to it directly if you want to use it without the website.

 ```
 5b0f9ebb2f4cca6705cf48ad4e4562964a7e3f90d6f2646e11c19788912c86ba@group.calendar.google.com